 Learn to trust your “gut feeling” when examining an agent’s website.
 Look carefully at their list of credentials and their track record of sales.
 If your gut tells you there is something flakey going on, don’t submit to the agent until you have checked them out in every possible fashion.

 Regarding agent claims: If it sounds too good to be true, it almost certainly is.

-10. Real agents don’t tell writers they must pay for a website so their work can be “showcased” for publishers who will go look at it on the internet.
-They don’t nickel and dime writers, trying to sell them all kinds of dubious services — Illustrations, critiques, business cards, flyers, brochures, photos, marketing plans, etc.
+7. Real agents don’t sell adjunct services to their clients.
+They don’t tell writers they must pay for a website so their work can be “showcased” for publishers who will go look at it on the internet.
+They don’t nickel and dime their clients by trying to sell them all kinds of “extras” — illustrations, business cards, flyers, brochures, photos, marketing plans, etc.